umass-compsci-220/umass-compsci-220.github.io/materials/homework/oracles.md

 - Your purpose is not to solve the problem, but to test whether a solution given to you is correct.
 That is, all code you write will be tests and supporting code for tests.
 - There might be multiple correct outputs for a single input.
 Thus, you will need to test _properties_ of the output, and make sure you are considering enough properties so anything that satisfies all of them (i.e. passes all your assertions) is correct.

 This homework is divided into two assignments (with separate due dates).
 You will have one week to complete each part.
-Part one will focus on writing a function that, if given valid inputs, produces correct outputs.
-Part two will be similar, but will focus on verifying that the steps of a function are correct.
+Part A will focus on writing a function that, if given valid inputs, produces correct outputs.
+Part B will be similar, but will focus on verifying that the steps of a function are correct.

 ### Learning Objectives